Luthaf/Jumos.jl/doc/simulations/molecular-dynamics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Various algorithms are available to control the temperature of a simulation and perform pseudo NVT simulations.
-The following thermostating algorithms are currently implemented:
+Various algorithms are available to control the temperature of a simulation and perform NVT simulations.
+The following thermostating algorithms are currently
+implemented:

 .. jl:type:: VelocityRescaleThermostat